gloryofrobots/arza/README.md

 ```

 #### Trait expression
-Trait is code reuse unit in lalan.
+Trait is code reuse unit in arza.
 They are simple maps {generic = implementation} and can be used in extend statement
 to share common behaviour between different types